evyncke/opsec-probe-attribution/draft-ietf-opsec-probe-attribution.md

         Preferred-Languages: en, es, fr

         # Probe/Measurement description
-        Description: This is a description of the measurement.
-The in-band probe attribution was used by [I-D.draft-vyncke-v6ops-james].
+        Description: This is a one-line string description of the measurement, with no line break.

 # Out-of-band Probe Attribution